 - The Client.
-The client should be primarily responsible fur the displayiand interpretation of information.
-It is the focal point for user intera.cti.on..with the system asa whole.
-As such, the client can be optimized for display and fast network access, but may not need to have the memory and computatio:cial pôWer available'in other tiers. - The Departmental server.
-The departmental server is usually a dedicatedfiiğli... end PC-style machine or a specialized UNIX. workstation.
-The server is ca.pa.bl¢ of handling many more computations per S~o.p.gtqathe clients, and ofteriih.asa much, much greater amount of physical memory and disk space.
-This makes<it valuable as a localized cache of information shared among many clients.
+The client should be primarily responsible for the display and interpretation of information.
+It is the focal point for user interaction with the system as a whole.
+As such, the client can be optimized for display and fast network access, but may not need to have the memory and computational power available in other tiers. - The Departmental server.
+The departmental server is usually a dedicated highend PC-style machine or a specialized UNIX workstation.
+The server is capable of handling many more computations per second than the clients, and often has a much, much greater amount of physical memory and disk space.
+This makes it valuable as a localized cache of information shared among many clients.
 This relieves the burden of storage and computation on the client, and can reduce the network traffic to the Enterprise server.

-• The Enterprise server.
+The Enterprise server.
 This is traditionally a mainframe.
 While mainframes have gone out of fashion in the past few years, the fact still remains that for high-volume, high-speed transaction processing, there is no better technology.
-Organizations have invested a great deal of time and money in these machines and their software -- it is their interest to preserve as much of that investment as is possible, while still keeping all options open for the future.
+Organizations have invested a great deal of time and money in these machines and their software -- it is in their interest to preserve as much of that investment as is possible, while still keeping all options open for the future.

 A three-tier approach (see Figure 2: Three-tier architecture) gives the best solution for new development, while still supporting existing systems.
-If itisimplemetitedcôrrectly; the clients are completely de-coupled from the mainframe, Irtteffliediate?s~etrcode Can be developed in such a way as to minimize dependence Ori the :r:tuairifi:m:rie<sothal:itcan be phased out over time if that is desired.
+If it is implemented correctly, the clients are completely de-coupled from the mainframe.
+Intermediate server code can be developed in such a way as to minimize dependence on the mainframe so that it can be phased out over time if that is desired.